mandeeps/SU-WaterCam/README.md

 If using a different cellular modem change the ids to the appropriate ones, use lsusb to lookup the ids.

+Reduce the priority of the cellular modem so Ethernet is preferred while you are building the unit and still installing updates: https://superuser.com/a/1603124

+sudo nmcli con mod Quectel ipv4.route-metric 100 and do the same for ipv6

 Might need to reboot before next step...

 Activate the GPS and enable autostart for future use -